Bgeninatti/pythonium/README.md

 ## Getting started

 Pythonium allows different game modes.
 The default is the **classic mode**, where each player starts with 1 planet and 2 carriers in a random galaxy of 300 planets.
-The first player in conquer 210 planets (70% of the total) wins.
+The first player that conquers 210 planets (70% of the total) wins.

 ## Single player mode

-Once you have Pythonium installed you can test it for a single player mode with some of the available bots. i.e: the ``standard_player`` bot.
+Once you have Pythonium installed you can test it in single player mode with some of the available bots. i.e: the ``standard_player`` bot.

 ```